Authorised Distributor · SG

 Why water quality instruments need regular calibration and verification, and the maintenance habits that keep Hach instruments reliable.

-A Hach water quality instrument needs regular calibration or verification — typically ranging from before each use for some field parameters to periodic scheduled calibration for others — because sensors, probes and optical components drift with use, and because the accuracy of a water quality reading is often exactly what a compliance decision or process adjustment depends on.
+A Hach water quality instrument needs regular calibration or verification, from before each use for some field parameters to periodic scheduled calibration for others, because sensors, probes and optical components drift with use, and the accuracy of a water quality reading is often exactly what a compliance decision or process adjustment depends on.
 This article covers why calibration and maintenance matter and what good practice looks like.

 Why water quality instruments need frequent attention

-Water quality instrumentation tends to need more frequent calibration attention than some other instrument categories, for a straightforward reason: many parameters (pH, dissolved oxygen, chlorine) are measured with sensors or reagent-based methods that are directly affected by fouling, sensor ageing, and the reactive chemistry involved.
-A pH probe that hasn't been calibrated recently, or a turbidimeter with a scratched or dirty cell, can give a reading that looks plausible but is meaningfully wrong — and because these readings often drive real decisions (dosing adjustments, compliance sign-off, process control), the cost of an undetected drift can be high.
+Water quality instrumentation tends to need more frequent calibration attention than some other instrument categories, because many parameters, pH, dissolved oxygen, chlorine, are measured with sensors or reagent-based methods directly affected by fouling, sensor ageing and reactive chemistry.
+A pH probe that hasn't been calibrated recently, or a turbidimeter with a scratched or dirty cell, can give a reading that looks plausible but is meaningfully wrong.
+Because these readings often drive real decisions, dosing adjustments, compliance sign-off, process control, the cost of an undetected drift can be high.

-It is worth understanding why these particular parameters are more calibration-sensitive than, say, a simple electrical measurement. pH electrodes rely on a glass membrane and reference junction whose response genuinely changes with age, temperature exposure and contamination — this is a real physical and chemical ageing process, not just electronic drift, which is part of why pH calibration frequency tends to be higher than for many other instrument types.
+pH electrodes rely on a glass membrane and reference junction whose response genuinely changes with age, temperature exposure and contamination, a real physical and chemical ageing process rather than simple electronic drift.
 Dissolved oxygen sensors, particularly membrane-based ones, depend on a membrane and electrolyte that degrade with use and need periodic replacement, not just recalibration.
-Optical instruments like turbidimeters depend on a clean, undamaged optical path, where fouling or scratching directly affects the reading independently of any drift in the underlying electronics.
+Optical instruments like turbidimeters depend on a clean, undamaged optical path, where fouling or scratching affects the reading independently of any drift in the electronics.

 Calibration practices by instrument type